Quicr/laps/docs/peering.md

 previously active QUIC stream.
 Data relating to the previous QUIC stream is cleared and upon new stream data flows afresh.
 This is required for [pipeline forwarding](#pipeline-forwarding) so that data does not become corrupted.

-A **data context** has an id that is provided by the transport, that is connection (peer and MoQT client) session specific.
+A **data context** has an `Id` that is provided by the transport, that is connection (peer and MoQT client) session specific.
 [Subscriber Node Set Id](#source-routing) is created for each data context, which is for each MoQT track.
+An implementation may use the same `Id` for both SNS and data context ID.

+> [!NOTE]
+> The reason why data context Id is not directly using track alias value is because connections
+> are ephemeral to support encoding in 4 bytes maximum instead of up to 8 (wrapping supported) at the
+> session level while providing a guarantee of ZERO collisions.
+Data context is agnostic to
+> the data that is being sent.
+More than one data context Id could map to the same track alias.
+This is
+> to support multiple publishers, where publishers are publihsing to the same track alias.
+Data is
+> [pipline forwarded](#pipeline-forwarding) and requires a single publisher for the pipe (aka data context).

 In MoQT, data objects contain a **group-id**, **subgroup-id**, and **object-id**.
 When the **group-id** or **subgroup-id** changes, the MoQT behavior is to transition to a new QUIC stream.
-MoQT in this case adds more state and comparison tracking that isn't needed needed for relay forwarding, including with peering.
+MoQT in this case adds more state and comparison tracking that isn't needed needed for relay forwarding, especially with peering.
 The publisher will be the one that detects group/subgroup id changes and will start a new QUIC stream.
 The receiving relay will efficiently see that a new stream is being used for a data context (e.g., track).
 Upon this, the relay will relay that change to all peers and clients.
 In this sense, the relay and peering follow the received QUIC stream transitions.